Phase constants in the Fock-Goncharov quantum cluster varieties: Introduction

 \vs

-A priori, the `consistency' of these unitary intertwiners for mutations for the above mentioned sequences of mutations is not guaranteed, and must be verified separately if one wants to have it.
-However, Fock and Goncharov \cite{FG09} deduce this consistency of intertwiners essentially by taking advantage of the `irreducibility' of the representations of rings which are being intertwined.
-A rough idea is like the famous Schur's lemma, which says that a vector space endomorphism that commutes with all the operators for an irreducible representation of a (finite) group on that vector space is a scalar operator.
-In particular, for each sequence of mutations inducing the identity classical isomorphism of fields of fractions, the composition of corresponding unitary intertwiners is a scalar operator on a relevant Hilbert space.
-One may interpret this result as having a unitary projective representation on a Hilbert space of the groupoid of mutations, where the word `projective' carries the connotation that the relations are satisfied only up to complex scalars.
+The unitary map ${\bf K}^\hbar_k$ is required not only to just intertwine the representations of the quantum algebras, but also to satisfy the consistency relations corresponding to the special mutation sequences (S1)--(S2) mentioned above.
+These consistency relations are operator identities, and they look like (S1) ${\bf K}^\hbar_k {\bf K}^\hbar_k = {\rm Id}$, (S2-1) ${\bf K}^\hbar_i {\bf K}^\hbar_j {\bf K}^\hbar_i {\bf K}^\hbar_j = {\rm Id}$ when $\varepsilon_{ij}=0$, (S2-2) ${\bf K}^\hbar_i {\bf K}^\hbar_j {\bf K}^\hbar_i {\bf K}^\hbar_j {\bf K}^\hbar_i = (i j)$ when $\varepsilon_{ij} = - \varepsilon_{ji} \in \{1,-1\}$, etc. Such consistency condition, which in fact is required to hold only up to multiplicative constants, is what makes the quantization problem both more difficult and more interesting.
+The approach taken by Fock and Goncharov in \cite{FG09} is to deduce this consistency of intertwiners essentially by taking advantage of the `irreducibility' of the representations of rings which are being intertwined, instead of directly checking the operator identities.
+The situation is roughly like Schur's lemma, which says that a complex vector space endomorphism that commutes with all the operators for an irreducible representation of a group or a ring on that vector space is a scalar operator.
+In particular, for each sequence of mutations in (S1)--(S2), Fock and Goncharov showed that the composition of corresponding unitary intertwiners is a scalar operator on a relevant Hilbert space \cite[Thm.5.5]{FG09}.
+One may interpret this result as having a unitary projective representation on a Hilbert space of the groupoid formed by mutations, where the word `projective' carries the connotation that the relations are satisfied only up to complex scalars.
 As all operators are unitary, these scalars are of modulus $1$, hence can be viewed as \emph{phases}.
-The existence of these phase scalars, which can be thought of as a certain `anomaly', is not at all a defect of the program of quantization of cluster varieties.
-As a matter of fact, this (projective) anomaly alone may already contain a very interesting bit of information.
-One of the prominent examples of cluster varieties are the \emph{Teichm\"uller spaces} of Riemann surfaces, where the \emph{mapping class groups} can be embedded into the groupoid of mutations.
-Quantization of cluster varieties is thus one approach to the `quantum Teichm\"uller theory', one of the main results of which is the unitary projective representations of mapping class groups on Hilbert spaces.
-The anomaly can then be interpreted as group $2$-cocycles of mapping class groups, or equivalently, central extensions of these groups, and this led to the works of Funar-Sergiescu \cite{FS10} and Xu \cite{X14}.
+The existence of these phase scalars, which can be thought of as a certain anomaly, is not at all a defect of the program of quantization of cluster varieties.
+As a matter of fact, this projective anomaly alone may already contain a very interesting bit of information.
+Ones of the prominent examples of cluster varieties are various versions of the \emph{Teichm\"uller spaces} of non-compact Riemann surfaces, where the \emph{mapping class groups} can be embedded into the groupoid of mutations.
+The theory of quantum cluster varieties is thus an approach to the theory of quantum Teichm\"uller spaces, one of the main results of which is a family of unitary projective representations of mapping class groups on Hilbert spaces.
+The anomaly can then be interpreted as group $2$-cocycles of mapping class groups, or equivalently, as central extensions of these groups, and this led to the works of Funar-Sergiescu \cite{FS10} and Xu \cite{X14}; see also \cite{K12}.

 \vs